 Born in New York City on November 27, 1942, Marilyn Hacker was the only child of a working-class Jewish couple, each the first in their families to attend college.
-Hacker attended the Bronx High School of Science before enrolling at New York University, where she received a BA in Romance Languages in 1964.
+Hacker attended the Bronx High School of Science before enrolling at New York University, where she received a BA in Romance languages in 1964.

 In 1976, Hacker’s second collection of poems, Separations, was published by Alfred A. Knopf, followed by Taking Notice (Alfred A. Knopf, 1980) and Assumptions (Alfred A. Knopf, 1985).
-In 1986, Hacker published Love, Death, and the Changing of the Seasons (Arbor House), an autofictional narrative told mainly through sonnets.
+In 1986, Hacker published Love, Death, and the Changing of the Seasons (Arbor House), an auto-fictional narrative told mainly through sonnets.
 In 1990, she published Going Back to the River (Vintage Books), for which she received a Lambda Literary Award.

 Hacker’s 1994 collection, Winter Numbers (W. W. Norton), details the loss of many of her friends to both AIDS and cancer, and explores her own struggle with breast cancer.
 The collection, which was in many ways darker than Hacker’s previous work, won both the Lenore Marshall Poetry Prize and a Lambda Literary Award.

-Since then, Hacker has published many more collections, including most recently Blazons (Carcanet, 2019) but also A Stranger’s Mirror: New and Selected Poems 1994–2013 (W. W. Norton, 2015); Names (W. W. Norton, 2010); Desesperanto: Poems 1999–2002 (W. W. Norton, 2003); First Cities: Collected Early Poems 1960–1979 (W. W. Norton, 2003); and Squares and Courtyards (W. W. Norton, 2000).
+Since then, Hacker has published many more collections: Calligraphies (W. W. Norton, 2023) Blazons (Carcanet, 2019); A Stranger’s Mirror: New and Selected Poems 1994–2013 (W. W. Norton, 2015); Names (W. W. Norton, 2010); Desesperanto: Poems 1999–2002 (W. W. Norton, 2003); First Cities: Collected Early Poems 1960–1979 (W. W. Norton, 2003); and Squares and Courtyards (W. W. Norton, 2000).

 About Hacker’s work, the poet Jan Heller Levi has said: